United States v. Arvizu

-Facts of the Case
+Background

 U.S. Border Patrol agent Clinton Stoddard was working a checkpoint on U.S. Highway 191 north of Douglas, Arizona on an afternoon in January 1998.
 In this area, the roads are equipped with sensors to alert agents to the presence of traffic on infrequently traveled roads, a sign that smugglers of drugs or aliens might be in the area.
 At 2:15 p.m., a car passing on a nearby road tripped a sensor, and Stoddard went to investigate.
 Agents typically changed shifts around this time.

 Stoddard found the vehicle that tripped the sensor.
 It was a minivan, the sort of car that smugglers use to transport their cargo.
 As it approached Stoddard, it slowed dramatically, from about 55 miles per hour to about 30.
 An adult man was driving.
 His posture was rigid, and he conspicuously ignored Stoddard as Stoddard passed by.
 Stoddard found this behavior suspicious because most drivers in the area wave at passing motorists.
 Stoddard also noticed children sitting in the back seat of the minivan.
 Their knees were propped up high, as if their feet were resting on something on the floor.
 At this point, Stoddard pulled alongside the car.
 The children in the back seat started to wave at Stoddard in a peculiar manner.
 As Stoddard was driving alongside the car, the driver abruptly signaled a turn onto the last available road that would avoid the checkpoint.
 Stoddard radioed for a registration check on the minivan, and found out that it was registered to an address in Douglas known for heavy narcotics trafficking.
 At this point Stoddard stopped the minivan.
 Stoddard learned that the driver's name was Ralph Arvizu.
 Stoddard asked Arvizu for permission to search the van, and found almost 129 pounds of marijuana.